zpekic/Sys0800/README.md

 The project has been inspired by the cool JScript / HTML simulation by Ken Shirriff: http://files.righto.com/calculator/TI_calculator_simulator.html

 The implementation is not replicating 100% the internals of the original chip, as random MOS logic does not translate too well into FPGA RTL.
 Instead, a classic micro-coded approach was used, with a 256 * 48 control store.
 The upper part of this store (0x80 - 0xFF) maps directly into TMS0800 instructions (e.g. entry point for ZFA (0x58X) is at 0xD8), and the lower part is used to implement the instructions.

+The "TMS0800" is wrapped into additional logic to allow it to be used as a calculator - for that the I/O devices on Mercury base-board need to be adapted to the calculator core.
+This includes:

+- 1 serial tracer on PMOD running at 38400 baud, 8N1
+- 1 parallel tracer on VGA (therefore a simple text-based VGA controller and 4k of video character RAM + chargen ROM are present too)
+- 1 PmodKYPD keyboard on PMOD
+- 1 (partial) debug keyboard

+Some of these are mutually exclusive as they use single PMOD.
+Setting all switches to off and pressing button 3 starts calculator with:

+- PmodKYPD on PMOD
+- 38.4 kHz (similar frequency to original)
+- VGA and serial tracers inactive (former can be activated by turning switch 0 on)

-Also included in the "TMS0800" is a tracer circuit which allows observation of internal state after each instruction (by connecting to any 38400bps 8N1 terminal).
+Either tracer circuit allows observation of internal state after each instruction.
 This is also driven by microcode routine, locations 0x0A to 0x3F.
 Here is the startup sequence:

 PC=000 I=58F A=9999999999 B=9999999999 C=9999999999 AF=0000000000 BF=1111111111 CF=0
 PC=001 I=57F A=9999999999 B=9999999999 C=9999999999 AF=0000000000 BF=0000000000 CF=0